Deep-ocean Assessment and Reporting of Tsunamis: Overview

 Once the data reaches the surface buoy, the pressure data is converted to an average height of the waves surrounding the buoy.
 The temperature of the surrounding sea water is important to the calculations because temperature affects the water's density, thus the pressure, and therefore the sea temperature is required to accurately measure the height of the ocean swells.
 Because the swell sizes of the ocean vary constantly, the system has two modes of reporting data, standard mode and event mode.
 Standard mode is the more common mode.
 Every 15 minutes, it sends the estimated sea surface height and the time of the measurement.

 If the software receives data that is not within the recent data averages, the system automatically switches to event mode.
 Event mode transmits data every 15 seconds and calculates the average sea surface height and the time when data being recorded every minute.
 If no further data is received that is not out of the averages being calculated at the time, it switches back to standard mode after four hours.
 When NOAA released the first six DART buoys, their system only had a one way communication system.
 It was not until 2005 when the first generation of the DART buoy was upgraded to the second generation of the DART buoy.
-After 2005 the Dart buoys started using Iridium communication satellites that abled you to not only retrieved information but to also send information to a DART.
+After 2005 the Dart buoys started using Iridium communication satellites that enabled NOAA to not only retrieve information but to also send information to a DART.
 The two-way communications between Tsunami Warning Centers and the pressure recorder made it possible to manually set DART buoys in event mode in case of any suspicion of a possible in-coming tsunamis.
 To make sure communications are always in contact and secure, the DART buoys have two communication systems; two independent and a redundant communication system.
 With these updated and reliable communicating systems, data can now be sent where it needs to be sent around the world.